Test

 A pair of flip-flops or pool sandals is ideal for walking by the pool.
 Wearing flip-flops protects you from bacteria and viruses, especially those that cause plantar warts.

-If you’re going to the pool to relax in the sun, a soft, wide-brimmed hat will help protect the delicate skin on your face from the sun.
+If you’re going to the pool in relaxed sunshine mode, a soft, wide-brimmed hat helps protect the delicate skin on your face from the sun.

 8- Spare clothing

-You normally arrive at the pool with clothes that you will leave with.
+You normally arrive at the pool with the clothes you’ll be leaving with.
 If you want to change after your session, bring a change of clothes.

-Tip: If you’re taking your children to swimming lessons in the evening, bring pyjamas and a cosy bathrobe to change into after the lesson.
+Tip: If you’re taking your kids to swimming lessons in the evening, bring pyjamas and a cozy bathrobe to change into after class.
 Once they’re out of the pool, showered and dressed, they’ll be ready for bed.

 Swimming equipment